blackat/blackat.github.io/_drafts/2018-05-21-angular-6-elements.md

 Developers can then extend HTML tag library writing new elements that encapsule style and behavior.

-Web Components include four different technologies,
+Web Components include four different technologies:

 - [Custom Elements:][custom elements] JavaScript APIs to define new DOM elements.
 - [Shodow DOM:][shadow dom] JavaScript APIs to render and attach and encapsulated Shadow DOM tree to an element whose features stay private and not collide with the rest of the document.